-LOST LUGGAGE: Make a list of everything you pack, bring a copy with you and leave a copy of the list at home This will be helpful if your luggage is lost and you need to identify the items and cost of your luggage.
-If you experience any luggage loss or mishandling, you must file a claim with airline personnel immediately.
+LOST LUGGAGE: Make a list of everything you pack then, bring a copy of the list with you and leave a copy of the list at home.
+This will be helpful if your luggage is lost and you need to identify the items and cost of your luggage.
+If your luggage is lost or mishandled, you must file a claim with airline personnel immediately.
 Do not leave the airport thinking it will be easier to do it at a later time.
 It won't be.